jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-All fixed set patterns are incapable of adaptability or pliability.
-The truth is outside of all fixed patterns.
+In all chaos there is a cosmos, in all disorder a secret order.
-- Bruce Lee
+- Carl Jung

-Updated on: [1/15/2022]
+Updated on: [1/16/2022]
 <!-- #quoteEnd -->
 </pre>